-St. Patrick's maintains a small food pantry where emergency food is given monthly to families within the area.
+St. Patrick's & St. Brigid's maintains a food pantry located at 1331 West Fayette St., where food is given monthly to families within the area.
 Thanks to the help of monthly contributions by parishioners of food and money, it is possible for us to help those in need on a regular or temporary basis.

 Our Music Ministry consists of an adult choir that is open to everyone willing to share their musical gifts.
 The choir enriches the celebration of the Liturgy.
 Music for weddings and funerals is also a part of this ministry.